Every birth in England and Wales must be registered within 42 days (6 weeks) of the child being born.

 We recommend that you bring your passports or birth certificates to prove this information and prevent mistakes.

 You can buy a birth certificate at your appointment for £11.
-We accept cash, cheques and credit cards.

 Births outside of the Dorset Council area

 If the baby was born outside of the Dorset Council area (including Bournemouth, Christchurch and Poole) you should register the birth in the district where the birth took place.
+If you are resident in the Dorset Council area you can make a declaration with us for a birth that occurred elsewhere.
+We will take the details and send them on to the registrars where the baby was born and they will complete the registration.
+You may need to contact them to order certificates.

 For more information about how we handle your personal data see the Registration Service Privacy Notice.